fbpx

 Acclimatization is crucial before beginning a trek and expedition in the Everest region.
 Altitude sickness can be managed by walking slowly and not rushing.
 During a trek, you should drink plenty of water to prevent dehydration.
 The first-time trekker, who has never done an altitude hike before, can prepare in this way.
 A variety of acclimatization techniques can be used to combat altitude sickness.

-Depending on the local agency and the services they provide, climbing Everest cost could be between $35,000 to $100,000, so it is essential that you make sure that the local agency you choose is properly registered with the government of Nepal before you decide to go.
+Depending on the local agency and the services they provide, climbing Everest’s cost could be between $35,000 to $100,000, so you must make sure that the local agency you choose is properly registered with the government of Nepal before you decide to go.
 Previous reports indicate that each person paid $39,000 to climb Mount Everest.

 Long duration 60 days